 - Those who have good ideas who can influence others” – and there is no doubt that many of us aspire to be counted among the latter.

-In the Summer of 2016 – after the story of my academic journey went absolutely viral on LinkedIN, with over 95,000 likes – I can vividly recall receiving hundreds of requests for career guidance from young professionals all across the globe, and it was quite exhilarating to know that my story had touched so many lives.
+In the Summer of 2016, I can vividly recall receiving hundreds of requests for career guidance from young professionals all across the globe, and it was quite exhilarating to know that my story had touched so many lives.

 Now I cannot attest to being a career counselor, but what was very clear to me from those messages, was that the concerns of those young professionals unanimously converged on the point of wanting to attain some measure of fulfillment in life – something most of us can certainly identify with.

 So for example, we would all agree that the ability to influence others is a demonstration of one’s leadership potential.
 The truth however, is that many prospective leaders die without ever realizing such potential: Their dreams remain unfulfilled, ideas unimplemented, and many perhaps never attained the level of influence that they were truly capable of within their lifetimes.

 We must avoid being numbered among such statistics at all costs.